labyrinthinesecurity/silhouette/README.md

 <img src="https://github.com/labyrinthinesecurity/silhouette/blob/main/sil.PNG" width="50%">

 In practice, it is not reasonable to try to de-escalate to the inner score, because the inner score is always scoped at resource level, by definition of LAW logs.
-To avoid generating an unscalable number of roles, you want to scopre permissions at resource group level (or higher).
+To avoid generating an unscalable number of roles, you want to scope permissions at resource group level (or higher).
 Let's call it the desired score.

 Your desired score is always going to be a WAR norm belonging to the interval [inner score, outer score].